dalijon-byte/video-upscaler/README.md

 ```
 For additional acceleration using NVIDIA TensorRT, please execute the following command.
 Please note that utilizing TensorRT may introduce a slight degradation in the output quality while providing significant performance gains.

-When executing the TensorRT command for the first time with a new input resolution, you may observe that the process takes an extended period to build the dedicated TensorRT engine.
-We kindly ask for your patience.
-Please note that this engine compilation is a one-time setup step for that specific resolution, essential for enabling subsequent accelerated inference at the same setting.
 ```
 python inference.py \
     --model_id 'Jamichsu/Stream-DiffVSR' \